1994–95 San Antonio Spurs season: Season opener delayed

-The Spurs' season opener against the Golden State Warriors on November 4, 1994, was delayed more than 50 minutes after the Alamodome's sprinkler system accidentally went off.
+On November 4, 1994, the Spurs' regular season opener at home against the Golden State Warriors was delayed for more than 50 minutes, after the Alamodome's sprinkler system accidentally went off.
 The cause was a sensor getting triggered by the fireworks display the team put on during the player introductions.
 Most of those soaked were the fans who were seated in the season ticket area, and they took it in stride.
-The game eventually went on as scheduled, with Golden State winning 123–118.
+The game eventually went on as scheduled, with the Spurs losing to the Warriors by a score of 123–118.

 Dennis Rodman

-Dennis Rodman helped San Antonio to their then-franchise best win–loss record of 62–20, and they made it to the Western Conference finals.
-However, his increasingly erratic off-court life, including a brief but heavily publicized relationship with singer Madonna, and on-court antics, such as dyeing his hair and starting on-court arguments resulted in him being traded to the Chicago Bulls after only two years with the Spurs.
+Dennis Rodman helped the Spurs to their then-franchise best win–loss record of 62–20, and they made it to the Western Conference finals.
+However, his increasingly erratic off-court life, including a brief but heavily publicized relationship with singer Madonna, and on-court antics, such as dyeing his hair and starting on-court arguments, resulted in him being traded to the Chicago Bulls after only two seasons with the Spurs.